openenclave/openenclave/scripts/README.md

 This directory contains the following scripts.

 - install - OpenEnclave installer script
-- sub - script for perform SED substitutions (used by the "make sub" target)
+- sub - script to apply SED substitutions (used by the "make sub" target)